 Maquinna Provincial Marine Park

-MacMillan PP (Cathedral Grove): Located 25 km west of Qualicum Beach, this popular 301-hectare day-use park provides beautiful walking trails through an old-growth forest.
+MacMillan PP (Cathedral Grove) is 25 km west of Qualicum Beach.
+This popular 301-hectare day-use park provides beautiful walking trails through an old-growth forest.

 Marble River PP: This northern Vancouver Island 1,419-hectare park is approximately 15 km north of Port Alice.
 The area provides wilderness hiking, wildlife viewing opportunities, and fishing.